f5devcentral/access-labs/class4/module2/lab1.rst

     |image010|

 #.
-Expand the Baseline Customization Groups subfolder.
+Expand the **Baseline Customization Groups** subfolder.
 There are five customization groups created anytime a APM Per-Session Policy is created and they are mandatory.
 A customization Group defines the look of a particualar object such as the different between the logout page prior 15.0.
+Not all policy-items have a customization group.
+The best way to think about it is if the object is enduser facing or not.
+All enduser facing items such as logon pages, webtops, logout pages all have customization groups.
+Where as something such as a Active Directory Authenticatino will not.

-#. **Click bigip-create-customization group-logout**
+#.
+Click **bigip-create-customization group-logout**

-#.Click on **Headers**.
+#.
+Click on **Headers**.
 Notice there is header inserted into the request call **X-F5-REST-Coordination-Id** that references a Postman variable.
 That variable contains the transId stored from the previous **bigip-create-transaction** request.
 All Requests inside the transaction MUST have that header except for the last request that commits the transaction

     |image011|